 Ross is a lawyer, has a passion for brass band music and in his spare time makes cheese.
 With wife Kate, he enjoys life in their WWI-era hall in Featherston.

 Liz Mellish, Trustee

 Liz Mellish is a passionate Featherstonian who brings substantial governance experience to the Booktown board, holding Chair positions for Palmerston North Maori Reserve Trust, which has an asset base of more than $80 million, and the Card Reserve Artificial Surface in Featherston.
 She also maintains directorships across a diverse range of organisations - Metlifecare Palmerston North Retirement Village, Wharewaka O Poneke Ltd, which manages the business of the Wharewaka as a function centre and start-up cultural tourism business, Hikoikoi Management Ltd in Petone as well as property management company Haukawakawa Ltd, which is tasked with developments in Wellington’s Thorndon Quay.
-In her more than 40 years of living in Featherston, Liz has witnessed much change in our town, and is deeply connected to the creativity and warmth of heart of our community.
+In her more than 40 years of living in Featherston, Liz has witnessed much change in our town and is deeply connected to the creativity and warmth of the heart of our community.

 A Cordon Bleu-trained cook, Mary is the founder of Lavender’s Green, a cordial and country provisions company, which she ran from Te Puhi.
 In 2016 she launched her Country Cooking School.
 Both she and Biggsy have degrees in English Literature and support the arts – particularly literature – as donors and patrons.
 While parenting four children and running her own business, Mary honed her organisational skills and is excited to be the Operations Manager's role for Featherston Booktown.